 fd1d_predator_prey

-The linear systems are solved using MATLAB's built in function lu.m.
-We remark that a pure C or FORTRAN code is likely to be faster than our codes, but with the disadvantage of much greater complexity and length.
+The linear systems are solved using the built in function lu.m.
+We remark that a pure C or Fortran code is likely to be faster than our codes, but with the disadvantage of much greater complexity and length.

 The user is prompted for all the necessary parameters, time and space-steps, and initial data.
-Due to a limitation in MATLAB, vector indices cannot be equal to zero; thus the nodal indices 0,...,J are shifted up one unit to give 1,...,(J+1) so xi=(i-1)*h + a.
+Vector indices cannot be equal to zero; thus the nodal indices 0,...,J are shifted up one unit to give 1,...,(J+1) so xi=(i-1)*h + a.

 The program is structured as follows: